-- The owner of the property will have certain objectives.
+- The owner of the property will have certain objectives for the investment.
 They may wish to own the property for a number of years as part of a long-term investment strategy, or alternatively dispose of the property quickly when the local property market is suitably placed.
 The holding strategy will impact the maintenance strategy.

 - The separate leases as they apply to the tenants in the tenancy mix should be reviewed for clauses relating to maintenance.
 Some tenants will have obligations of maintenance that they must undertake on a regular basis.
 The lease will explain how they handle those costs and how the maintenance should occur.
 The leases will also impose terms and conditions on the landlord relating to maintenance.
 On this basis, every lease should be comprehensively reviewed as part of any property management taken up.